dburyak/json-rpc-ethereum-proxy/README.md

 At some point I gave up trying to make everything configurable via env variables.
 So, some values are configurable only via config file.

+When more and more code was added I started to having regrets about not using Micronaut DI for this exercise.
+It would make both configuration and factories with components lifecycle much easier.

 ## Call tracking info persistence

 Instead of calling Redis directly, a much better approach would be to abstract the storage access behind a repository interface.
 This way, we could easily switch storage backends.
 It's an easy change, but requires quite a bit of boilerplate code, so I decided to skip it for this exercise.

+## Scripts root directory

+For scripts simplicity, I've assumed that the working directory is always the root directory of the project.
+They won't work correctly if run from some other directory.

 # Design decisions